 Why It Matters

 Easter Island’s unique archaeological legacy is of exceptional importance to humankind.
 Much of what survives on the island has not been completely explored or interpreted.
-For over forty years, WMF has played a substantial role in the conservation of the island’s heritage, in an integrated approach that considers the cultural, natural, and human aspects of preservation.
+For over fifty years, WMF has played a substantial role in the conservation of the island’s heritage, in an integrated approach that considers the cultural, natural, and human aspects of preservation.
 WMF’s longstanding commitment to research, protection, and advocacy helps safeguard Easter Island’s extraordinary heritage for future generations.